Skip to content

 • GONDOLIN_GUEST_DIR

-• Directory containing guest assets (manifest.json, kernel, initramfs, rootfs)
+• Directory containing guest assets (manifest.json, kernel, initramfs, rootfs, optional krun boot assets)

 • If set, Gondolin uses this directory instead of downloading cached assets